reednel/pages/src/content/food/punch-salad.md

 ---
 title: Punch Salad
-description: This is an attempt to recreate the incredible salad of the same name served by Punch Pizza.
+description: This recipe is an approximation of the Punch Salad from Punch Pizza.
 cover: "@assets/food/punch-salad.jpg"
 author: Reed Nelson
 prep_time: 15